TareqNewazShahriar/signalr-state-retainer/README.md

 panelOpenerSelector: '#countNotification'
 ```

-* panelSelector *(string) / optional*: If you want that the notification panel will be opened on click at notification counter DOM then pass the selector of the notification panel container.
+* **panelSelector** *(string) / optional*: If you want that the notification panel will be opened on click at notification counter DOM then pass the selector of the notification panel container.
 ```js
  panelSelector: '.record-container'
 ```

-* signOutButtonSelector *(string) / optional*: Selector of the sign-out button or link.
+* **signOutButtonSelector** *(string) / optional*: Selector of the sign-out button or link.
 The time when user will click on the sign-out button all locally saved data will be deleted for safely. '#signout',
 ```js
 signOutButtonSelector: '#signout'
 ```

-* itemRemoverSelector *(string)/optional*: If you have remove or clear button for each notification, then pass the selector to that parameter.
+* **itemRemoverSelector** *(string)/optional*: If you have remove or clear button for each notification, then pass the selector to that parameter.
 ```js
 itemRemoverSelector: '.remove-btn'
 ```

-* addAt *(string) / optional*: Default value for this optino is *top*.
+* **addAt** *(string) / optional*: Default value for this optino is *top*.
 If you want that new notification will be shown at bottom then pass 'bottom'.

 #### 6 Events:
-* onSignalrInit: Pass a function to execute at the time when the SignalR is ready.
+* **onSignalrInit**: Pass a function to execute at the time when the SignalR is ready.
 Develolper's can use this callback to make any hidden or disabled DOM visible/enable that needs SignalR.
 ```js
 onSignalrInit: function()
 {